facelessuser/coloraide/docs/src/markdown/compositing.md

     ```

 You can also apply alpha compositing to multiple layers at once.
 Simply send in a list, and the colors will be composed
-from right to left with the right most color being on the bottom of the stack and the base color being the on the very
+from right to left with the right most color being on the bottom of the stack and the base color being on the very top.
-top.

 Here we are using the normal blend mode and 50% transparency on all the circles with an opaque white background.
 We will
 calculate the center color where all three layers overlap.